SK-Electronics-Consulting/flux-neutral-coil-generator/README.md

 1. It will not check for manufacturability of the coil
 1. It will not check all conditions of if it will make a shape that's not plausible.
 1. At it's current setup, it will only generate a 2 layer configuration.

+## To dos!

+1. TODO: Account for trace thickness in gap creation.